 A Chronicles of St Mary's short story that is sure to entertain.
 If you love Jasper Fforde or Ben Aaronovitch, you won't be able to resist Jodi Taylor.

-**Includes bonus St Mary's escapades Desiccated Water and Markham and the Anal Probing and original introductions from the author**
+**Includes bonus St Mary's escapades Desiccated Water and Markham and the Anal Probing - never before heard in audio - and original introductions read by the author herself**

 Have you ever wondered what would happen if Max's husband met Max's father?
 What would Leon do?

 They're normally a fairly amiable bunch, but this is the story of what to expect if St Mary's doesn't like someone.
 As in, really doesn't like someone.
 Warning: contains a unit-wide criminal enterprise, a great deal of illegal activity and a sad misuse of public resources.
 All the things a father will do to protect his family.